 Published by Chasity

-I'm an Alabama native leaving in Chicagoland.
+I'm an Alabama native living in Chicagoland where I am an English professor at Elgin Community College.
 I graduated from Belmont University's Honor Program with a journalism degree.
 I worked as a newspaper reporter at The Tennessean and The Daily News Journal before heading to graduate school.
-I earned a Master of Fine Arts in Creative Writing.
-Now, I teach freshman and adults how to write at Judson University.
-My poem "Pasadena Summer" will be published in this summer's edition of Bitterzoet Magazine.
+I earned a Master of Fine Arts in Creative Writing at Hamline University.
+My poem "Pasadena Summer" was published in this summer's edition of Bitterzoet Magazine.
+I'm the inaugural Poet Laureate for the City of Elgin.
+My book How to Create a World was released in 2019.
 I'm also studying Counseling in Liberty University's doctoral program.
 When I am not studying, writing or teaching, you can find me cooking, sewing or biking.
 View all posts by Chasity